Post-test view inside OLHF-4 vessel showing penetrations and resolidified weld material at the vessel bottom.

 Sandia National Laboratories completed eight United States Nuclear Regulatory Commission (US NRC)-sponsored tests on lower head failure (LHF).
 These tests were specifically designed to address lower head faillure issues with prototypic material and geometry.
 The Sandia Lower Head Failure Project extended the US NRC/Sandia National Laboratories/LHF programme to address issues such as lower RCS pressure (representative of depressurised or partially depressurised conditions) and pressure transients.
 These tests also represented an improvement over previous tests by simulating a large temperature gradient across the lower head wall of the RPV.
 The temperature gradients addressed in the tests were representative of conditions without ex-vessel cooling.

-A final report was issued 2002, available below.
+A final report was issued in 2002.

 September 1998-June 2002